The Power of Whey Protein and Goal Setting for Fitness Results

 The Role of Nutrition in Goal Setting

-A nutritional plan does precisely that; it picks out the proper quantity and quantity of food to be taken.
+Nutritional planning is a facet that is just as important as workouts in fitness.
+With proper nutritional planning, one can avoid reversing all gains from exercise.
 Even though whey protein is an excellent boost for your protein intake, it is deficient in other macronutrients like fats, vitamins, and carbohydrates.
 Carbohydrates fuel you with the energy to take on your exercises.
 A nutritional plan, for example, would help you decide what type of food you should take with whey protein supplements; that is, food rich in other micronutrients rather than stuffing your body with protein alone.

 Conclusion

-How much whey protein should I consume per day?
+• How much whey protein should I consume per day?

-Can whey protein be taken before a workout?
+• Can whey protein be taken before a workout?

-How long does it take for whey protein to work?
+• How long does it take for whey protein to work?

-Can I mix whey protein with other supplements?
+• Can I mix whey protein with other supplements?

-Can I use whey protein as a meal replacement?
+• Can I use whey protein as a meal replacement?

-Can I use whey protein if I am lactose intolerant?
+• Can I use whey protein if I am lactose intolerant?

 No. Whey protein is derived from milk which has lactose.
 Therefore, anyone who is lactose intolerant and allergic to dairy products should avoid whey protein.